josephj/tinder/README.md

 wget -O - https://raw.githubusercontent.com/josephj/tinder/master/install.sh | sh
 ```

-## Development
+This will automatically create a folder with random name.

-1. Go to the directory you have tinder installed.
+1. Go into the folder.
-1. Start webserver by executing `gulp server`.
+2. Start webserver by executing `gulp server`.
+3. Do some modification in another window or tab. `vim app/demo.html`